esamford/Duplicate_Image_Remover/README.md

 The image in the Pixel Differences tab on the right does not accurately show pixel differences when the program is comparing images of different sizes.
 This is because of the previously mentioned resizing issue, where resizing the image slightly changes the copy the program is comparing.
-This is enough to make the pixels between the two images different from each other, resulting in the moslty-white image the user sees.
+This is enough to make the pixels between the two images different from each other, resulting in the mostly-white image the user sees.
 If this happens, just use the image generated on the Subtracted Differences tab instead.

 # Requirements